Wordle Lab

 A smaller, answer-dense list created from the earlier 2,315-word answer list by removing words that were not used as official answers.
 While it does not include every observed answer, it contains a very high concentration of historically used answers.

 A broader and more comprehensive answer-oriented list.
-Based on extensive comparisons, this list appears to be consistent with the candidate set used by Wordle Bot, producing matching remaining-word counts after guesses.
+Based on extensive comparisons, this list appears to closely match the candidate set currently used by Wordle Bot, consistently producing the same remaining-word counts after guesses.
 In practice, it also covers all observed official Wordle answers.

 • 14,855 Guessable List: